The Art of Being Pleasant

 To help you learn the art of being pleasant, here are some simple tips.

-I hope you will start taking steps to being pleasant that will increase the quality of your social interactions and become a source of pleasantness in your own and others’ lives.
+I hope you will start taking steps to improve your pleasantness that will increase the quality of your social interactions and become a source of pleasantness in your own and others’ lives.

 And this, my Dear Companion, is Your Quest!